 The Notes will be senior unsecured obligations of the Company and will be equal in right of payment with all of the Company's existing and future senior indebtedness and will be senior in right of payment to all of the Company's existing and future subordinated debt.
-The Notes will not be guaranteed by any of its subsidiaries.
+The Notes will not be guaranteed by any of the Company's subsidiaries.

 About Centene Corporation